 to attempt to contact Customer regarding the issue; and/or

 in a legal proceeding concerning the issue.

+c) Clearly identifies the signatory, and if it is not the Trademark Owner, then sets out under what authority he/she speaks for the trademark owner.

-Domain name resolves to website where copyright is infringed
+Domain name resolves to website where copyright is allegedly infringed

 Requestor provides to Service Provider:

+The exact URL where the allegedly infringing content is located

 Evidence of previous use of a relay function (compliant with the relevant section of accreditation standards regarding Relay) to attempt to contact the Customer with regard to the subject matter of the request, and of any responses thereto.
 Evidence of previous attempts to contact the web host or the domain name registrar with regard to the subject matter of the request, and of any responses thereto (Requestors are encouraged but not required to attempt such contacts).

-Full name, email address, and telephone number of the copyright owner and/or authorized representative of the copyright owner
+Full name, email address, and telephone number of the copyright owner; this communication must also include the full name, email address and telephone number of the representative authorized to conduct the outreach to the Provider on behalf of the trademark owner, if any.
+(Note: if the trademark owner’s attorney comes from a different jurisdiction or country that the trademark owner, it is important to know who the trademark owner is and where they are located for the fairness and balance of this proceeding.);

 Information reasonably sufficient to identify the copyrighted work, which may include, where applicable, the copyright registration number, and the country where the copyright is registered

-[The exact URL(s) where the infringing copyrighted content is located, as well as the exact URL where the original content is located (if online content) or where the claim can be verified.]
+[The exact URL where the original content is located (if online content) or where the claim can be verified.]

 A good faith statement, under penalty of perjury, [either notarized or accompanied by sworn statement (“Versicherung an Eides statt”),] from either the copyright holder or an authorized representative of the copyright holder —: